5 Tips For A Successful CRM Migration of Your Nonprofit Data

 Once everything has been cleaned, reviewed, and saved, it’s time to import! ????

 Download your spreadsheet as a CSV file.
 Not a TSV or XLS, PDF, or JPG, A CSV!
-Comma Separated Value sheets are an import’s bread and butter.
+Comma Separated Value sheets are an import’s bread and butter and you can use them with any CSV importer.
 Now wipe the sweat from your brow and lean in to get some much-needed support.

 Any CRM worth their chops has a stellar success team.
 (Have you met ours?)